mmmorris1975/py-aws-runas/README.rst

 Installation
 ============

-Using `pip` is the preferred method to install this tool, and will install the package from pypi.  `pip install aws-cli`
+Using `pip` is the preferred method to install this tool, and will install the package from pypi.  `pip install aws-runas`

 It can also be installed via `pip` from a local copy of the source repo, `pip install .` from the repo directory should do the trick.